mikevader/dm-workshop/README.md

 * Reference creature's spells and display/print the according cards.
 * Group a list of creatures, spells, treasures as encounters or for episodes in an adventure *

+## Release notes ##
+We had the following releases:

+### Dungeon Master Workshop 0.1 ###

+* Create Spells

+### Dungeon Master Workshop 0.2

+* Create monster cards
+* Create item cards
+* Export cards to PDF
+* Search for monsters, spells and items with all attributes
+* (you don't see it:) Admin interface for manipulating master data and export and import all cards.